mrh29/pbo_sudoku/README.md

 ```

 This will generate two text files: puzzle.txt and solution.txt. puzzle.txt is a sudoku puzzle to be
-solved (with 0s representing squares to be solved). solution.txt is the unique solution to the puzzle.ls *
+solved (with 0s representing squares to be solved). solution.txt is the unique solution to the puzzle.

 ### Arguments